12 Top-Rated Things to Do in Great Falls, MT

 Other notable attractions along the route include Giant Spring State Park and the Lewis and Clark Interpretive Center.
 In the same area, northeast of downtown, pedestrians also get a great view of The Great Falls of the Missouri.
 And smaller attractions, like Warden Park or the several pieces of public art lining the pathway, are other fun places to pull over on the trail.

 Any time of the year, expect joggers, cyclists, rollerbladers, or snowshoers sharing the River's Edge Trail.
-Benches, picnic tables, and drinking fountains are also interspersed along the route, as well as established single-track mountain biking trails.
+Benches, picnic tables, and drinking fountains also intersperse along the route, as well as established single-track mountain biking trails.

-One of the most legendary Western painters, Charles M. Russell spent much of his adult life in Great Falls, alongside his business-savvy wife, Nancy Cooper Russell.
+Charles M. Russell, one of the most legendary Western painters, spent much of his adult life in Great Falls alongside his business-savvy wife, Nancy Cooper Russell.
 His style quickly began to embody the American West in the late 1800s, which was changing at great speed as settlers pushed out native populations.
 Russell captured this spirit with a robust collection of paintings and bronze sculptures.

 Russell's presence in Great Falls didn't go unnoticed.
 Today, his original studio and home are still preserved near the center of town.
 Both are owned and operated by the adjacent C.M.
 Russell Museum.
 And this acclaimed gallery space displays several original works by C.M.
 Russell and other influential Cowboy Artists.